LibrariesHacked/library-carpentry/introduction-to-data/teaching-foundations.md

 | Data mining | The practice of examining large pre-existing databases in order to generate new information. |
 | Data protection | Data protection principles govern how your personal information is used by organisations, businesses or the government. |

-We'll  spend some time on some foundation level stuff - a combination of best practice and generic skills.
+We'll spend some time on a combination of best practice and generic skills.

 The Computer is Stupid
 ----------------------

 This does not mean that the computer isn’t useful.
 Given a repetitive task, an enumerative task, or a task that relies on memory, it can produce results faster, more accurately, and less grudgingly than you or I. Rather when I say that you should keep in mind that the computer is stupid, I mean to say that computer only does what you tell it to.
 If it throws up an error it is often not your fault, rather in most cases the computer has failed to interpret what you mean because it can only work with what it knows (ergo, it is bad at interpreting).

 This is not to say that the people who told the computer what to tell you when it doesn't know what to do couldn't have done a better job with error messages, for they could.
-So keep in mind as we go along that if you find an error message frustrating, it isn't the computer's fault that it is giving you an archaic and incomprehensible error message, it is a human person's.
+It isn't the computer's fault that it is giving you an archaic and incomprehensible error message, it is a human person's.

 Why take an automated or computational approach?
 ------------------------------------------------